EugenMayer/opnsense-starterkit/README.md

  - disable SSH if you do not need it

 Since this has been adjusted so you can deploy a cloud image at all, right :)

+# TODO:

+ - Instead of running the installer, boot into the live system, replace `/conf/config.xml` with the template, then run `/usr/local/etc/rc.installer` to install with the config.xml in charge.
+This replaces the extra need of an reboot